-When you click on YES, the Windows Explorer will open, now if you want to select Chrome then go to C:\Program Files (x86)\Google\Chrome\Application and select the Chrome.exe and click on Open.
+When you click on YES, the Windows Explorer will open, now if you want to select Chrome then go to C:\Program Files (x86)\Google\Chrome\Application and select Chrome.exe and click on Open.

 After selecting the default browser, the Wamp Server will also ask us to select the default Text editor which we need in case we want to edit Apache or PHP config files such as HTTP.config or php.ini.

-By default, it uses the notepad of Windows, I think it doesn’t need to be changed, so that’s why just click on NO. However, if you want to change the Text editor then click on YES and locate your third-party installed text editor as we do above for selecting Google chrome.
+By default, it uses the notepad of Windows, I think it doesn’t need to be changed, so that’s why just click on NO. However, if you want to change the Text editor then click on YES and locate your third-party installed text editor as we do above for selecting Google Chrome.

-While completing the installation the setup also provides you login information of your phpMyAdmin; “After Installing Wampserver the default username is “root” without quotes and there is no password, which means you must leave the Password box empty to login into the phpMyAdmin.
+While completing the installation the setup also provides you login information for your phpMyAdmin; “After Installing Wampserver the default username is “root” without quotes and there is no password, which means you must leave the Password box empty to login into the phpMyAdmin.

 Step 5: Check the Wamp Server Apache

 After successful installation, click on the system tray and then on the WAMP Server icon.
-As you click you will find shortcuts to check and use the Apache, MySQL, PHPMyAdmin, MariaDB, Stop all services, Start all services and Reset all services.
+As you click you will find shortcuts to check and use the Apache, MySQL, PHPMyAdmin, MariaDB, Stop all services, Start all services, and Reset all services.

 When you click on Localhost a tab will open with a page showing all server configurations in your browser.
 For reference see the screenshot.